 The practice of using a myriad of supplements and drugs is known as polypharmacy.
 Medical professionals use the term when a person consumes five or more different types of medicine daily.
 However, a study by Qato et al., published in JAMA Internal Medicine in April 2016, found that almost 36% of American adults fall into the ‘polypharmacy’ category!

 Aside from a penchant to overuse medication in general, our increased life expectancy has also played a major role in the excessive consumption of drugs.
-Conditions such as osteoporosis and cardiovascular disease are now more prevalent than ever before, and the fast, easy, and sometimes useful, means of treating these issues is a prescription medication.
+Conditions such as osteoporosis and cardiovascular disease are now more prevalent than ever before, and a fast, easy, and sometimes useful means of treating these issues is prescription medication.

 CBD is the latest treatment option for a wide range of medical conditions, although it is not FDA approved.
 Instead, sellers must ensure their CBD comes from hemp, and they are not allowed to make any medical claims.
 Even so, millions of patients around the world have begun trying cannabidiol to treat problems such as anxiety, depression, chronic pain, and osteoporosis.

 The nature of chemical compounds means practically every substance interacts with another, and CBD is not exempt from this process.
 While the list of side effects associated with CBD is relatively short (pending further research); this situation only relates to healthy individuals who are not using other drugs.

 As you may know, cannabidiol is the most prevalent non-intoxicating compound in marijuana and industrial hemp.
 It interacts with cannabinoid (CB) receptors throughout the body’s endocannabinoid system (ECS).
 CBD also inhibits the activity of a group of liver enzymes called cytochrome P450.

 How CBD Affects Cytochrome P450